 Where to Stay in Brussels: Top Areas for Your Perfect Trip

 Brussels is a city of layers, each offering a unique atmosphere.
-The city has distinct areas, from the tourist-heavy historic center to the local neighborhoods filled with quirky and cafes.
-You'll find cute cobblestone streets and grand squares, along with both upscale districts and budget-friendly quarters.
+The city has distinct areas, from the tourist-heavy historic center to the filled with quirky boutiques and cafes.
+You'll find cute and grand squares, along with both upscale districts and budget-friendly quarters.
 Whether you're a history buff, a foodie, or a nightlife lover, there's a perfect spot waiting for you in Brussels.

 Area-by-Area Guide